IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/05-functions.md

 ```
 {: .output}

-Another way to do the multiple return values in Julia is
+In Julia, another way to return multiple values without using the **return** command is:
 ```matlab
 function new_function(a,b)
     a+b, a-b